okfde/okfn.de/content/aktivismus-von-innen/_index.en.md

 ---
-title: Activism from Within
+title: Aktivismus von innen
 copy: |
   **In the day-to-day work of NGOs and non-profit organisations, the focus is on social impact**: the projects, campaigns and initiatives that we promote externally in order to change the world. **But what often gets left behind